ethicsatbrandeis/ethicsatbrandeis.github.io/index.md

 PDFs for all readings are accesible in the [readings repository](https://github.com/ethicsatbrandeis/readings) on our GitHub.

+Recurring Zoom link for meetings: https://brandeis.zoom.us/j/96622130773

 ## Fall 2020 Schedule
 Meetings are (tentatively) every other Monday, from 12:00 - 1:30pm.

 Due to the current pandemic situation with COVID-19, the reading circle will be meeting via Zoom.
-Please reach-out to the reading circle organizers for an invite, if you have not received the Zoom meeting info.

 9/14 - *Beginning of Semester Meeting* <br>
 10/5 -  <br>